agdturner/agdt-python-examples/README.md

 # agdt-python-examples
-A repository of example python code which I have made for teaching and learning python 3.
+A repository of example python code for teaching and learning python 3.